va1shn9v/PromptIR/README.md

 method uses prompts to encode degradation-specific information, which is then used to dynamically guide the restoration network.
-This allows our method to generalize to different degradation types and levels, while still achieving state-of- the-art results on image denoising, deblurring, and dehazing.
+This allows our method to generalize to different degradation types and levels, while still achieving state-of- the-art results on image denoising, deraining, and dehazing.
 Overall, PromptIR offers a generic and efficient plugin module with few lightweight prompts that can be used to restore images of various types and levels of degradation with no prior information of corruptions.*